 Our Story… and how it all began…

-Tracey was inspired to create art classes and creative workshops that allowed children to explore their creativity and nurtured them in a safe environment.
+Tracey was inspired to create art classes and creative workshops that allow children to explore their creativity and nurtured them in a safe environment.

 “As a busy mum and a graphic designer for more than 23 years, I’ve always had a desire to share my creative knowledge and my passion for creativity with children.
 I believe children need to be inspired and encouraged to express their imagination through the creative arts.
 For these reasons I’ve created Live Love Learn workshops and art classes.”